Virtual Brokers vs BDSwiss, Updated for 2026

 BDSwiss is regulated by BDS Ltd (Registration No. 8424660-1) is authorized and regulated by the Financial Services Authority (the “FSA”, licence no. SD047) Registered address: Suite 3, Global Village, Jivan’s Complex, Mont Fleuri, Mahe, Seychelles.

-Both Virtual Brokers and BDSwiss have a strong set of rules for ensuring honest trading on their own platforms.
+Both Virtual Brokers and BDSwiss have a strong set of rules for ensuring honest trading on their platforms.
 For data encryption purposes, they supply industry-standard secure socket layers (SSL).

 Compare Virtual Brokers vs BDSwiss Commission And Fees